Directed by Jim Jarmusch, Father Mother Sister Brother (2025) premiered at the 82nd Venice International Film Festival and won the Golden Lion

 Divided into three chapters or episodes, the film journeys through people and across cities, giving us glimpses of their lives while also keeping the audience at bay

-The first episode stars Tom Waits as Father with Adam Driver and Mayim Bialik as his children Jeff and Emily who visit him in New Jersey’s nowheresville.
+The first episode stars Tom Waits as Father with Adam Driver and Mayim Bialik as his children Jeff and Emily visiting him in New Jersey.
 Charlotte Rampling plays Mother, also a prolific author, waiting for her daughters Timothea (Cate Blanchett) and Lilith (Vicky Krieps) to show up for their annual tea party.
 Indya Moore and Luka Sabbat are twin siblings Skye and Billy, rendezvousing around Paris after their parents’ passing.

-In Father, Jeff actively cares for his father in whatever capacity he can—despite being the self-proclaimed family anarchist—but Emily has kept away.
-We wonder if the father lies to his children about his life (he probably does).
+Jeff, self-proclaimed family anarchist, actively cares for his father in whatever capacity he can but Emily has kept away.
+We wonder if the father lies to his children about his life and it’s hinted that he probably does.
 In Mother, Timothea desires her mother’s appreciation, lives a ‘proper’ life and wishes to make her proud.
-Lilith, on the other hand, cannot be truthful—about her sexuality or her living situation.
+Lilith on the other hand cannot be truthful - about her sexuality or her living situation.

-With colours, recurring jokes and repeating motifs, Jarmusch paints a picture of oneness, but instead of growing on you, they evoke restless sighs as if he’s trying too hard.
+With identical colours, recurring jokes and repeating motifs, Jarmusch paints a picture of oneness, but instead of growing on you, they evoke restlessness as if he’s trying too hard.
 This hasn’t been the case for his other anthologies like Coffee and Cigarettes, Night on Earth, etc., which successfully create harmony amongst diverse stories.

 Jarmusch’s fascination with various cities should allow for their respective cultures to speak, but they sort of all blend into each other.
-The characters in the two stories could be swapped and it wouldn’t make much of a difference.
-Perhaps the film aims such, but personally, this felt bland to me.
+The characters in the two episodes could be swapped and it wouldn’t make much of a difference.
+Perhaps the film aims to be such, but personally, this felt bland to me.

-But the film also has grounding moments.
+However, the film also has grounding moments.
 All episodes open with people inside a car, reminding us of the filmmaker’s affinity to them and successfully speaking for the metaphorical and actual journeys to be made.
-Some magical moments present themselves in small, seemingly insignificant ways—Emily can look out the window and glimpse into her father’s life, Timothea can fix her car and find her way home, random shots of skaters feel like moments of liberation from discomfort.
+Some magical moments present themselves in small, seemingly insignificant ways - Emily can look out the window and glimpse into her father’s life, Timothea can fix her car and find her way home, random shots of skaters feel like moments of liberation from discomfort.

-Skye and Billy’s unawareness of their parents’ lives is dispelled only after they are gone.
-They learn from memorabilia, from whatever’s left of them and I wonder if the last episode served as a prophecy of how children, almost always, discover their parents after they’re gone.
+The knowledge problem persists; Skye and Billy’s unawareness of their parents’ lives is dispelled only after they are gone.
+They learn from memorabilia, from whatever’s left of them and I wonder if the last episode served as a prophecy of how children would discover their parents after they’re gone.
 Perhaps Jeff-Emily and Timothea-Lilith also would, although this could be reaching too far.
-Regardless, this adds to Sister Brother being different—there’s no hesitance and blockade, despite not knowing their parentage “why they were doing anything, anywhere?”
+Regardless, this adds to Sister Brother being different - there’s no hesitance and blockade, despite not knowing their parentage “why they were doing anything, anywhere?”

-With odes to tea and coffee, Jarmusch tries to dedicate space to these stories but they’re not as effective as we hope, given the stellar cast in the film, especially in comparison to his previous anthologies which have managed to say so much in so little.
-Almost as if this movie was made earlier, as an amateur experiment, to then perfect the craft in service of making other films he’s made.
+With odes to tea and coffee, Jarmusch tries to dedicate space to these stories but they’re not as effective as we hope, given the stellar cast in the film and especially in comparison to his previous anthologies which have managed to say so much in so little.
+Almost as if this movie was made earlier, as an amateur experiement to perfect the craft in service of making his other films that came before this.
 Attempting to weave through immediate relationships, it doesn’t understand them, merely displays them.
-The film does leave one feeling discomforted and lonely, but fails to hit home.
-The sort of loneliness that doesn’t journey outside the cinema with you—existing on the fringe, easily shaken off and quickly forgotten.
+It leaves one feeling discomforted and lonely, but fails to hit home.
+Becoming the sort of loneliness that doesn’t journey outside the cinema with you - existing on the fringe, easily shaken off and quickly forgotten.